 The Purchase Price Is Locked In

-When a landlord agrees to a lease option, a purchase price is written into the contract.
+When a landlord agrees to a lease option, the home’s purchase price is written into the contract.
 That price will typically be higher than what the market says it’s currently worth.
-This means if the housing market sees an unexpected increase, you’ll be buying the home for less than its value.
+This means if the U.S. housing market sees an unexpected increase, you’ll be buying the home for less than its value.
 Even if the market dips, once you purchase the house and remain there for a few years, you may be able to sell it at a profit.

 You’ll Buy Extra Time